DeLaSalleUniversity-Manila-LBYEC72-t216/LBYEC72-EB1_SY_TE/README.md

       The purpose of this project is to make a university portal for the admin and students.
 It aims to make enrollment processes more convenient for the admin, as well as for the students.
 Admins can choose to add a course, remove a course, view courses, and save courses under the course offerings.
-While students can choose to add a class, remove a class, view their class schedules, and view the courses offered.
+On the other hand, students can choose to add classes, remove classes, view their class schedules, and view the courses offered.